Who we are

 Guiding principles

-- Anti-oppressive, trauma-informed
+- Enacting trauma-informed practice

 Download an infographic of Trans Care BC's Strategic Placemat.